Tascate/Pixcan/README.md

 # Pixcan
-Replicate Pixel-Art Game Mobile App
+A Game about replicating Pixel-Art